Foreign policy of Xi Jinping: Middle East

 While China has historically been wary of getting closer to the Middle East countries, Xi has changed this approach.
 China's bilateral engagement and high-level diplomatic visits with the Gulf Cooperation Council countries reached a historical high point during Xi's tenure.

 China has grown closer to both Iran and Saudi Arabia under Xi.
-During a visit to Iran in 2016, Xi proposed a large cooperation program with Iran, a deal that was later signed in 2021.
-China has also sold ballistic missiles to Saudi Arabia and is helping build 7,000 schools in Iraq.
+China sold ballistic missiles to Saudi Arabia and is helping build 7,000 schools in Iraq.
 In 2013, Xi proposed a peace deal between Israel and Palestine that entails a two-state solution based on the 1967 borders.
 Turkey, with whom relations were long strained over Uyghurs, has also grown closer to China.
 On 10 March 2023, Saudi Arabia and Iran agreed to restore diplomatic ties cut in 2016 after a deal brokered between the two countries by China following secret talks in Beijing.